TestVPN/TestVPN-web/README.md

 # Setup

+## Scripts

-Follow the setup in the scripts repo https://github.com/TestVPN/TestVPN-scripts
+Follow the setup in the scripts repo first https://github.com/TestVPN/TestVPN-scripts

-and then:
+## Secrets

 create a ``secrets.php`` file in the root of the repository.